Understand the access model

 |---|---|

-| Hidden | The relationship is not visible |
+| No access | The flow tab is not visible |

-When access looks confusing, ask the questions in this order:
+When access looks confusing, walk this checklist:

 - What is the user's global type?